sudhanshuvlog/kubernetes-multinode-cluster-ansible-aws/README.md

 - Change your subnet name and other details in `instance_vars.yml`
 - Run - `ansible-playbook create_instance.yml` It will create 3 EC2 instances, And it will also update the inventory file dynamically with the instance details.
 - Run - `ansible-playbook rhel_common.yaml` It will configure the k8s master and slave node with common configurations.
-- Make Sure in `rhel_common.yaml` you change the `crio` download URL, It will keep getting updated in daily basics, get the latest URL from here - https://download.opensuse.org/repositories/isv:/kubernetes:/addons:/cri-o:/prerelease:/v1.29:/build/rpm/x86_64/
 - Run - `ansible-playbook rhel_master.yaml` It will configure k8s master node and it will also join the slave node to the master node.
 - Now login to K8s master node , and create usual pods/deployments.